vercel/styled-jsx/readme.md

 )
 ```

-N.B.
-Only constants defined outside of the component scope are allowed here.
+Please keep in mind that constants defined outside of the component scope are treated as static styles.
-If you want to use or toggle dynamic values depending on the component `state` or `props` then we recommend to use one of the techniques from the [Dynamic styles section](#dynamic-styles)

 ## Server-Side Rendering